What's changed at Lake Powell

 Due to the large number of boats at Lake Powell, it is impossible for the UDWR to offer decontaminations to every exiting boat.
 Our efforts focus on boats that will be launched in Utah before meeting the required dry time for the season.
 If you plan to launch your boat before meeting the dry time, please let our technicians on the ramp know and we will do our best to provide a decontamination on-site.
 Boaters with watercraft larger than wakeboard boats or watercraft with attached mussels, please see #8 below for more information.

 No, UDWR provides free decontaminations.
-However, due to the time and personnel required to thoroughly decontaminate these boats, owners of the following boats will be directed to and have to pay a private business or other entity for a decontamination:
+However, due to the time and personnel required to thoroughly decontaminate slipped/moored boats that typically experience mussel encrustation, owners of these boats will be directed to and have to pay a private business or other entity for a decontamination.

 - They impact fisheries by removing large amounts of beneficial plankton from the water, making this important food source unavailable to other aquatic organisms.
 This impacts the entire food chain all they way up to top fish predator, like bass.